robyu/pano/README.md

 > docker-compose down

 # manually starting dockers
-The scripts start-dockers.sh, stop-dockers.sh, stop-start-dockers.sh are for starting the dockers "manually," without docker-compose.
+The scripts start-dockers.sh and stop-dockers.sh  are for starting the dockers "manually," without docker-compose.
 They're used when developing and testing.

 # Project Log